weixsong/libra/README.md

 Step 1: goto https://github.com/weixsong/tess-two, download the latest tess-two project, import the project by Eclipse.

 Step 2: goto https://code.google.com/p/tesseract-ocr/, download your interested language trainning data.
 The default trainning data is Chinese OCR data, and this default trainning data is already contained in this repo, if you just want to do Chinese OCR, you don't need to go to tesseract-ocr project to download trainning data.
 But if you want to do other language OCR, such as English, you need to go to tesseract-ocr project and download corresponding trainning data.

-And, don't forget to change the code in this OCRDemo project, as shown following:
+Step 3: change the code in this OCRDemo project, as shown following:

-Change the code :private String lang = "chi_sim";
-into the corresponding language.
+Change the code :private String lang = "chi_sim"; in MainActivity.java change "chi_sim" into the corresponding language.
 And don't forget to put the downloaded trainning data into asset fold of this project.

-Step 3: after imported the tess-two project, remember reference the tess-two project in this OCRDemo project, otherwise it could not found the referenced API.
+Step 4: after imported the tess-two project, remember reference the tess-two project in this OCRDemo project, otherwise it could not found the referenced API.

+Step 5: then you can build this OCRDemo project and run it in your Android phone or emulator.